norcams/docs-enduser/docs/create-windows-machine.rst

 ..
 IMPORTANT::
    Unlike linux instances, the Windows instances have both an internal "Windows Firewall" and external security groups.
-By default the internal "Windows Firewall" has the ports for SSH (on Windows Server 2019 and later) open, but you still have to create the proper security groups and associate them with the instance in order to consume the services.
+By default the internal "Windows Firewall" has the ports for SSH open, but you still have to create the proper security groups and associate them with the instance in order to consume the services.

 ..
 WARNING::
    In the wake of recent security conserns about the RDP protocol we have been